Antonio Margheriti

 Antonio Margheriti (19 September 1930 – 4 November 2002), also known under the pseudonyms Anthony M. Dawson and Antony Daisies ("daisies" is "margherite" in Italian), was an Italian filmmaker.
 Margheriti worked in many different genres in the Italian film industry, and was known for his sometimes derivative but often stylish and entertaining science fiction, sword and sandal, horror/giallo, Eurospy, Spaghetti Western, Vietnam War and action movies that were released to a wide international audience.
 He died in 2002.
+He died in 2002.

 Early life and career

 Antonio Margheriti was born in Rome on 19 September 1930.
 Margheriti was the son of a railroad engineer and began his film career in 1950 working with Mario Serandrei.
 He then began making short documentaries beginning with Vecchia Roma in 1953.
 In 1954, Margheriti was credited with special effects in films such as Pino Mercanti's I cinque dell'Adamello and La notte che la terra tremo.
 By 1955 he was credited in screenplays such as Classe di ferro.